 Lonesome Rose is the kind of restaurant you’ll want to spend some time in.
 The space is light and airy, with lots of plants (which, unlike the ones in your apartment, are still alive).
 Benches and large tables make it great for groups, and the Tex-Mex dishes on the menu are easy to share.
 Get an order of the chili con queso, and the fried chicken torta - it’s big enough to feed two people.

 Left Coast is an all-day spot serving healthy things for breakfast, lunch, and dinner.
 You’ll find stuff like tofu wraps, grain bowls, and avocado toast with orange slices, ricotta, and sunflower seeds - all ranging from $7-$15.
 It’s the kind of nourishing food that will make you feel like a responsible person, even if you spent your last paycheck on a party for your dog’s half-birthday.
-They have two locations (one’s in River North), but we prefer the Lakeview space for its beach house feel and outdoor patio.
+They have a few locations, but we prefer the Lakeview space for its beach house feel and outdoor patio.